aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 Introduction
 ----

-This example shows how to import a certificate and grant access to the private key for a specific account in Cloud Service Startup tasks.
+This example shows how to import certificate and grant access to the private key for a specific account in Cloud Service Startup tasks.